-~ Conference At-a-Glance ∽
+Conference At-a-Glance

-Tuesday, October 28, 2014

-9:00 am - 5:00 pm NAPSA Board of Directors Meeting

-6:00 pm - 8:00pm Welcome Reception All conference attendees, speakers and sponsors are invited to an opening reception.
+Tuesday, October 28, 2014 9:00 am - 5:00 pm NAPSA Board of Directors Meeting 6:00 pm - 8:00pm Welcome Reception All conference attendees, speakers and sponsors are invited to an opening reception.
 Come and network, catch up with colleagues and relax in the South Garden.
 Cash bar and light hors d'oeuvres will be served.
-We hope to

-wednesday October 29, 2014

-7:00 am - 0:00 am Continental Breakfast

-7:30 am - 9:00 am Opening Remarks

-9:00 am - 10:00 am Opening speakers will include representatives from the State of Oregon and NAPSA.
+We hope to see you there!
+Wednesday October 29, 2014 7:30 am - 9:00 am Continental Breakfast Location: Ballroom Foyer Opening Remarks Location: Salons E-F 9:00 am - 10:00 am Opening speakers will include representatives from the State of Oregon and NAPSA.
 Also includes national policy update from Bill Benson, NAPSA National Policy Advisor, and Bob Blancato of Matz, Blancato and Associates.

-10:00 am - 10:15 am Break

-10:15 am - 11:45 am Workshop Sessions I

-11:45 am - 1:00 pm Lunch (On-Your-Own)

-1:00 pm - 2:00 pm General Session I/Keynote

-Gert Boyle, Chairman of the Board Columbia Sportswear Author, One Tough Mother In her 2005 book "One Tough Mother" Mrs. Boyle presents an honest, open and often irreverent account of her truly remarkable journey from a childhood in Nazi Germany to fame and fortune in America as one of the first women to run a sportswear company.
-Her story is one that inspires anyone facing difficult circumstances beyond their control.
-Mrs. Boyle is 90 years old, lives in "independent living" and still goes to work full time every day at Columbia Sportswear, where she is chairman of the board.
-When she was in her late 80's she was the victim of a brutal attack.
-She will share this experience as well.
-Kerry Tymchuk, who co-authored "One Tough Mother" will present with Ms. Boyle.
-Kerry is executive director of the Oregon Historical Society and has assisted several national and local personalities in capturing their memoirs.

-2:00 pm - 2:15 pm Break

-2:15 pm - 3:45 pm Workshop Sessions II

-3:45 pm - 4:00 pm Break

-4:00 pm - 5:30 pm Workshop Sessions III

-Dinner and Networking Event
+10:00 am - 10:15 am Break 10:15 am - 11:45 am Workshop Sessions I Location: See Workshops-at-a-Glance 11:45 am - 1:00 pm Lunch (On-Your-Own) 1:00 pm - 2:00 pm General Session I/Keynote Location: Salons E-F Gert Boyle, Chairman of the Board Columbia Sportswear Author, One Tough Mother In her 2005 book "One Tough Mother" Gert Boyle shares an honest and often irreverent account of her truly resilient journey from childhood in Nazi Germany through suddenly taking over the family business after her husband's heart attack to the challenges and rewards as one of the first women to lead a sportswear company.
+Her come-back story is one that inspires anyone facing difficult circumstances beyond their control and encourages humor, hard work and "doing better tomorrow."
+Gert Boyle, 90, lives in "independent living" and still works full-time at Columbia Sportswear, where she is Chairman of the Board.
+When she was in her late 80's she was the victim of a brutal kidnapping attempt, but sprang back to living her full life dedicated to family, work and having fun with friends.
+Kerry Tymchuk, co-author of "One Tough Mother" will present with Ms. Boyle.
+Their "dog and pony" show has been well-received in many Oregon settings.
+Kerry is Executive Director of the Oregon Historical Society and has assisted several national and local personalities in capturing their memoirs.
+He is also a well-known speaker and personality in Oregon.
+2:00 pm - 2:15 pm Break 2:15 pm - 3:45 pm Workshop Sessions II Location: See Workshops-at-a-Glance 3:45 pm - 4:00 pm Break 4:00 pm - 5:30 pm Workshop Sessions III Location: See Workshops-at-a-Glance Dinner and Networking Event Location: Marriott Lobby 6:00 pm - 10:00pm NAPSA'S Evening at McMenamin's Edgefield.
+Meet in Main Lobby 6:00 p.m. sharp for transportation and don't forget your ticket!
+Sorry, this event is limited to those who prepurchased tickets.

-6:00 pm - 10:00pm Celebrate in style and enjoy an evening filled to the brim with fun and laughter while catching up with your colleagues from across the country.
-Please visit www.napsa-now.org/entertainment for more information and for

-Please visit www.napsa-now.org/entertainment for more information and for tickets!

-" Conference At-a-Glance "
+Conference At-a-Glance